 Also called bean curd, tofu is produced by coagulating soymilk and pressing the curds.
 Tofu is not only inexpensive and easy to find, but it’s a great source of protein.

-There are two main types of tofu: regular (Chinese style, such as White Wave) and silken (Japanese style, such as Mori-Nu).
+There are two main types of tofu: regular (Chinese style, such as WestSoy) and silken (Japanese style, such as Mori-Nu).
 Regular tofu typically comes in refrigerated water-packed tubs, while silken tofu is commonly sold in shelf-stable aseptic packages (however, if it doesn’t say “silken,” it is almost certainly the regular variety).
 Both types are available in soft, firm, and extra firm varieties, as well as lower calorie versions.